haukex/raspinotes/BaseInstall.md

 		   the rest of the space on the SD card, label it e.g. `data`

 		3. The rest of the prodecure after booting is covered below.
-		   **Note** there is no point in setting up the "unattended upgrades" below, you'll have to do updates manually.
-Also, while `fail2ban` (below) will still generally work if the system isn't rebooted too often, note its data will *not* be persisted across reboots unless all of it (including the logs it uses) is placed on the `/data` partition - this is not (yet) covered in these instructions.

 	3. Boot the Pi and log in with ssh user `pi`; you can make the login with this username automatic by putting the following in `~/.ssh/config` on your local machine: